shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Over the next week, Gra started several projects in the kobold cave: food supply, entrance maintenance, and education.
 He hunted deer (non-magical), rabbits, and fish to feed the kobolds.
 He organized a project to restore the main entrance.
 He taught the kobolds about how to live among humans without causing problems.
 Sui helped oversee all these projects.

 One night Gra was out hunting.
-He shot an arrow into a deer’s back and then chased it.
+He shot an arrow at a deer, which landed in its back.
+And then he chased it.
 It ran all the way to the stream before he managed to grapple it.
 He pushed it down into the stream and held its shoulder to the flat rocks below.
 Blood trickled out of the deer’s arrow wound into the water.
 With his free hand, he headlocked the deer’s neck, despite its protests.
 Two well-placed fingers held the deer’s eye open and stationary.
 Gra stared into them.

 “Hmm… you don’t look magical to me.”

 He then carried the deer out of the water and laid it on dry land, where he stepped on its shoulder to get a clean slice to the head.
+“I’m sorry.”
 The deer’s cries of pain instantly stopped.
+“Please rest in peace.”
 He picked up the deer carcass and walked back with it.

 Along the way back to the cave, he ran into Sui.
 “Everything ok?”
+Gra asked.

 Sui grumbled.
 “The kobolds peed in the river again.
 I’m going to go get sanitary drinking water.”